Arapuke Forest Park

 Manawatu's Premier Mountain Bike Park

-Arapuke Forst Park was formerly known as K-Loop.
-We currently have well over 15 km of trails in our growing network of Grade 2 to Grade 6 mountain bike trails and forestry roads.
-The park is located on the back step of Palmerston North, and you can access the park from the end of Kahuterawa Road or via Scotts Road.
+Arapuke Forest Park, formerly known as K-Loop, is the premier mountain bike desination in the lower North Island.
+We currently have well over 20 km of trails across all grades in our growing network designed for four-season riding.
+The park is located on the back doorstep of Palmerston North.
+You can access the park from the end of Kahuterawa Road or via Scotts Road.
 A shuttle service is now operating in the park.

 - By 2020, we will have around 30 km of prime single track

 - Take a look at the Projects page to see our progress to date and our future plans